 The information requested in the disclosure module (accessed at http://disclosure.spine.org) for stocks does not include a dollar value.
 NASS is aware that values fluctuate, or that there may be no value to options, etc. Information requested includes "number of shares" and "percentage of company" ONLY.

 If I am aware that a NASS volunteer or a presenter at a NASS meeting has inadequately or inaccurately disclosed their relationships, and I want to issue a complaint, what do I do?

 When submitting a complaint, you should send your letter to the address below.
 In your letter, be sure to mention specifically what part of the disclosure policy you feel the member/participant/author in question has violated, and include what evidence you have that contradicts their submitted disclosure.

-c/o Laura Sawyer, Director of Ethics & Section Development
+c/o Julie Randolph, Manager of Ethics & Section Development

 7075 Veterans Blvd

 (Phone number if required for shipping purposes: (630) 230-3600)

 What disclosure information will attendees at the NASS Annual Meeting see?